manoj-23/CSharpToUmlConverter/README.md

-# CSharpToUmlConverter
-Unility for convert C# to UML diagram.
+# Unility for convert C# to UML diagram.

 Console application.

 To use: